adamhb123/rutella/README.md

 Port - The port to which the file with index File Index should be pushed.

-* Note: All extension descriptors are excluded, as this is a bare-bones implementation
+<hr/>*Dev Note: All extension descriptors are excluded, as this is a bare-bones implementation*

 ## Descriptor Routing
 Gnutella servents MUST route protocol descriptors according to the following rules: